(Listed alphabetically by first name)

 Elisa spent seven-plus years with the East Bay Community Law Center (EBCLC), where she served as Director of Programs and led EBCLC’s policy work, including helping to draft California bills related to consumer rights, homelessness, fines and fees, and civil rights.
 She also directed the Neighborhood Justice Clinic in Berkeley, where she supervised the General Legal Clinic, co-founded the Consumer Law Clinic, and led EBCLC’s homeless rights work.

-Elisa began her career at LCCR as a Bingham McCutcheon Equal Justice Works Fellow and then as a Soros Justice Fellow.
+Elisa began her career at LCCRSF as a Bingham McCutcheon Equal Justice Works Fellow and then as a Soros Justice Fellow.
 During her fellowships, she supported impact litigation, including the successful class action suit Kincaid v.
 City of Fresno, represented low-income clients, and worked on policy issues and other legal matters through the Homeless Rights Project.

 Elisa is a graduate of UC Berkeley Law School.
 After graduation, she clerked for Judge David F. Levi, Eastern District of California, and Judge Betty B. Fletcher, Ninth Circuit Court of Appeals.

-Flora Pereira, ESQ.
+Flora Pereira, Esq.

 Staff Attorney, Immigrant Justice

-Flora joined LCCR in March 2018.
+Flora joined LCCRSF in March 2018.
 Flora’s practice at LCCR focuses on representing clients seeking asylum, and representing immigrant children in guardianship, family law and immigration proceedings.
-Prior to joining LCCR, Flora was in-house counsel at a non-profit that supports documentaries that explore pressing social issues.
+Prior to joining LCCRSF, Flora was in-house counsel at a non-profit that supports documentaries that explore pressing social issues.
 During her time at UC Berkeley School of Law, she represented asylum-seekers through clinical programs and worked on juvenile justice and detention issues.

 Flora is a member of the American Immigration Lawyers’ Association (AILA) and the National Lawyers’ Guild (NLG), and is Vice Chair on the Board of the Pride Law Fund.